dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1801.md

 310    PART 4  Communicating with Your Users

-This example is available at this book’s website.
+This example is available at this book's website.
 It also has code that displays the selected options when the user clicks OK.

 Using a SpinButton and a TextBox